SE-UUlm/snowballr-frontend/README.md

 You can preview the production build with `npm run preview`.

 > **Note**: To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+[^tag-checkout]: The used API version need to be set manually to the desired stable version, e.g. by `cd api && git checkout v0.1.0`

 ## Testing